 Is Color Film Sensitive To Red Light?

 Yes, color film is sensitive to all light.
 When you load your from your film roll or canister into the developing tank to be processed, it should be done in complete darkness.
-See this article about how to develop color film yourself at home.

 Is There Any Color Used in the Darkroom Other Than Red?